tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/SDK 下载/发布日志（App）_intl_en.md

 - iOS & Android: improved the performance of the audio module and reduced the capturing delay of the first audio frame.
 - iOS & Android: improved volume and audio quality when VODPlayer and TRTC are used at the same time.
 - iOS & Android: supported files in WAV format for audio effects and background music.
-- Windows: fixed high CPU usage when low-end cameras are used.
+- Windows: fixed the issue of high CPU utilization when some low-end cameras are used.
 - Windows: optimized the compatibility with multiple USB cameras and mics to make it easier to turn on such devices.
 - Windows: optimized the selection policy of cameras and mics to avoid audio/video capturing exceptions caused by the connection/disconnection of cameras and mics.